 - Spell check — Just because you’re emailing from your phone doesn’t make spelling errors any more excusable.

 - Double check recipient email — Unless you’re replying to someone, double check that the recipient email is correct.
-Oftentimes, autofill will capture the wrong recipient causing your thank you to go unnoticed or worse, sensitive information gets distributed.
+Sometimes, autofill captures the wrong recipient causing your thank you to go unnoticed or worse, sensitive information gets distributed.

-- Don’t email someone at odd hours — If you tend to keep odd hours, make sure you don’t mail your business thank you email at 3am.
+- Don’t email someone at odd hours — Make sure you don’t mail your business thank you email at 3am.
 This may seem off putting to your recipients and distract from the positive message of your actual email.

 Business Thank You Notes

-Before we dive into sample messages, let’s cover a few ground rules or tips on things to keep in mind as you’re composing your thank you for your business messages.
+Before we dive into sample messages, let’s cover a few ground rules to keep in mind as you’re composing your thank you for your business messages.

 - Keep it short and sweet.